How to Find the Best Protein Powder for Low Albumin

 The ingredients in your protein powder do matter, however.

-Many protein powders contain ingredients known to cause painful digestive issues and even long-term gut health problems.
+Many protein powders contain ingredients known to cause painful side effects and even long-term gut health problems.

 Among top offenders are food additives and protein concentrates and isolates.

-This can lead to gut dysbiosis, which can contribute to low albumin levels.
+These shifts, known can lead to gut dysbiosis, which might contribute to low albumin levels through inflammation and malnutrition pathways (Front Immunol, 2025).

 Dysbiosis can disrupt intestinal barrier function, increase intestinal permeability, and promote inflammation, all of which may lead to protein loss through the gastrointestinal tract (protein-losing enteropathy) or impair nutrient absorption.